Introducing The Great Lakes

-Roll call for the Midwest's cities starts with soaring Chicago, which shoots up the country's mightiest skyline.
-Milwaukee keeps the beer-and-Harley flame burning, while Minneapolis shines a hipster beacon out over the cornfields.
+Roll call for the Midwest's cities starts with Chicago, which unfurls what is arguably the country's mightiest skyline.
+Milwaukee keeps the beer-and-Harley flame burning, while Minneapolis shines a hipster beacon out over the fields.
 Detroit rocks, plain and simple.

-The Great Lakes themselves are huge, like inland seas, offering beaches, islands, dunes, resort towns and lots of lighthouse-dotted scenery.
-Dairy farms and fruit orchards blanket the region, meaning fresh pie and ice cream await hungry road-trippers.
-Thirsty travelers can indulge in the Midwest’s beers – the cities here have long been known for suds crafting, thanks to their German heritage, and several microbreweries maintain the tradition.
+The Great Lakes themselves are huge, like inland seas, offering beaches, dunes, resort towns and lots of lighthouse-dotted scenery.
+Dairy farms and fruit orchards blanket the region, meaning that fresh pie and ice cream await road trippers.
+And when the Midwest does flatten out?
+There's always a goofball roadside attraction, like the meaty Spam Museum or world's biggest ball of twine, to revive imaginations.